cockroachdb/docs/cockroachcloud/monitoring-page.md

 Metrics export from CockroachDB can be interrupted in the event of:

 - A stale API key.
 In this case, the integration status will be `Unhealthy`.
 To resolve the issue, [update your integration](#update-integration) with a new API key.
-- Transient CockroachDB unavailbility.
-In this case, the integration status will continue to be `Active`.
+- Transient CockroachDB unavailbility or issues with the OpenTelemetry Collector that exports the metrics.
+In each case, the integration status will continue to be `Active` but you might experience incomplete metrics exports in Datadog.
 To resolve the issue, try [deactivating](#deactivate-integration) and reactivating the integration from the **Datadog** panel.
 If this does not resolve the issue, [contact our support team](https://support.cockroachlabs.com/).

 To monitor the health of metrics export, you can [create a custom Monitor](#monitor-health-of-metrics-export) in Datadog.